Academy Awards: How The Incredible ‘Moonlight’ Best Picture Screw Up Happened

 — AP Images (@AP_Images) February 27, 2017

-Here’s how everything played out: Warren Beatty and Faye Dunaway were the presenters of the best picture award.
+Here’s how everything played out.
+Warren Beatty and Faye Dunaway were the presenters of the Best Picture award.
 As Beatty opened the envelope, he later said, he saw that the card read “Emma Stone, La La Land.”
-Stone had won the previous award for best actress.
-Though Beatty seemed confused, he passed the card to Dunaway, who announced La La Land as the best picture winner.
+Stone had won the previous award for Best Actress.
+Though Beatty seemed confused, he passed the card to Dunaway, who announced La La Land as the Best Picture winner.

 The cast and crew of La La Land took to the stage to accept the prize.
-But as they thanked colleagues and families, Academy Awards producers went onstage to talk to the La La Land team and it became clear there had been a huge mistake.
+But as they thanked colleagues and families, Academy Awards producers went onstage to talk to the La La Land team, and it became clear there had been a huge mistake.

 Watching the #Oscars producers slowly tell the #LaLaLand team they didn't win Best Picture is WILD.
 Keep your eyes on the background pic.twitter.com/3TRUWZAMjH